csound-flossmanual/csound-floss/book/01-d-random.md

     ;example by joachim heintz

-With this method we can build probability distributions which are very similar to exponential or gaussian distributions.^5^  Their shape can easily be formed by the number of sub-units used.
+With this method we can build probability distributions which are very similar to exponential or gaussian distributions.[^5]  Their shape can easily be formed by the number of sub-units used.

-##### Scalings
+### Scalings

 Random is a complex and sensible context.
-There are so many ways to let the horse go, run, or dance \-- the conditions you set for this \'way of moving\' are much more important than the fact that one single move is not predictable.
+There are so many ways to let the horse go, run, or dance -- the conditions you set for this *way of moving* are much more important than the fact that one single move is not predictable.
 What are the conditions of this randomness?

 -   *Which Way.* This is what has already been described: random with or